* Orders must have 3 chicks minimum for Live Arrival Guarantee.

 * Select the same ship month if ordering multiple breeds.

-* Shipping Cost: $45 to ship your box of chicks.
+* Shipping Cost: $49 to ship any amount of chicks.

 Quick Chick FAQs: